udoma-co/terraform-provider-udoma/docs/resources/case_template.md

 Required:

-- `action` (String) JSON script of the action that should be executed, if the schedule and execution check are successful.
+- `action` (String) JS script of the action that should be executed, if the schedule and execution check are successful.
 - `schedule` (Number) The number of days after which the status change should be triggered.
 The schedule is reset, whenever the case is updated.
 0 means that the action